neontapir/managertools-logging/README.md

 ### Changing where data is stored

-In `lib/employee_folder.rb`, there is a variable called `root` which defines where your data is stored.
+In the `config.yaml` file, there is a variable called `data_root` which defines where your data is stored.
+It's used by `lib\settings.rb`.
 The variable `candidates_root` determines in which folder interviews are recorded.

-I manually move the folders of people who no longer report to me to a team folder called "`zzz_departed`".
+People who no longer report to me are put into a team folder called "`zzz_departed`".
 The script will still find them as normal.
-You can also use the same approach when people change teams.
-It happens infrequently enough for me that I didn't automate it.

 ### Adding a new entry type

 If you want to add a new diary entry type, you will need to create a new entry class in `lib`, using the naming convention `type + Entry`, for example `ObservationEntry` for an observation.
+It will inherit from `DiaryEntry`.

-After creating a new entry type according to the subsection, you need to update the main `mt` script to parse your new entry type.
+After creating a new entry type according to the subsection, you need to update `lib\manager_tools_cli.rb` to parse your new entry type.
+It makes heavy use of the `Thor` gem to define subcommands `mt` understands.
 Use the existing types as a guide.
 For simple cases, "invoke module directly" is the right option.
+For more complicated cases, create a custom command.

+### Adding a new command

+Actions are handled by commands.
+There is an `MtCommand` class that implements a Command pattern using the method `command`.
+To add a command, create a new inheritor, then add the command to `lib\manager_tools_cli.rb`, which handles all the program interaction with the CLI.

 #### Creating the new entry type

-Looking at ObservationEntry as an example, you will see there are three methods to customize:
+Looking at `ObservationEntry` as an example, you will see there are three methods to customize:

+    require_relative '../diary_date_element'
+    require_relative '../diary_element'
+    require_relative 'diary_entry'

+    # Template for an observation
     class ObservationEntry < DiaryEntry
+      # generates the interactive prompt string
-      def self.prompt(name)
+      def prompt(name)
+        personalized = name[','] ? '' : " for #{name}"
-        "Enter your observation for #{name}:"
+        "Enter your observation#{personalized}:"
       end

+      # define the items included in the entry
-      def self.elements
+      def elements
-        [
+        result = [
-          DiaryElement.new(:location, 'Location', default: 'unspecified'),
-          DiaryElement.new(:content)
+          DiaryDateElement.new(:datetime, 'Effective date'),
+          DiaryElement.new(:content),
         ]
+        with_applies_to(result)
       end

+      # render the entry into a string suitable for file insertion
-      def to_s
+      def entry_banner
-        render('Observation')
+        'Observation'
       end
     end

 The `prompt` text is displayed at the beginning of the recording.
+The `personalized` variable exists to gracefully handle situations where multiple people are specified.

 Each element in the `elements` becomes a question that is asked of the user.
+This example shows two entries, a date and a string.
+The difference is that dates apply parsing to interpret the date given.

-This example shows two entries.
-In the `location` entry, the prompt is specified in the second argument, and the default value is the third.
+In the `datetime` entry, the prompt is specified in the second argument.
+If there were a third argument, it would be the default value.
+For dates, that's now.
+For strings, it's "None".
 The `content` entry shows that the last two arguments are optional.

-The `to_s` method is what gets written to the log file, and in most cases should be the results of the `render` method.
-The argument to `render` is the entry header.
+The `to_s` method is what gets written to the log file, and the implementation inherited from `DiaryEntry` uses the results of the `render` method.
+The `entry_banner` titles the diary entry.

 ## Usage Hints

 In cases where I want to quote material, I will often use the script to fill in values.
-I then use a text editor like Atom to add the quoted material, like a chat room transcript or email.
+I then use a text editor like Atom or VS Code to add the quoted material, like a chat room transcript or email.